-(3) Contemporary Testimony
+Restatement," HJ 4 (1961), pp. 1-29.
+For a slightly different view, that Henry's remorse may have been caused by his specific practice of exacting bonds and recognizances from persons he mistrusted, see.
+S.B.
+Chrimes, Henry VII, 1972, pp. 309-313.

-(a) MS Ashmole 1448, which says that Richard killed the Princes, having taken "counsel with the Duke of Buckingham."35
+32 Chrimes, pp. 313-314, for Henry's failing physical and mental health.

-(b) The chronicler, Jean Molinet, who says that "on the day that Edward's sons were assassinated, there came to the Tower of London the Duke of Buckingham, who was believed, mistakenly, to have murdered the children in order to forward his pretensions to the crown."36
+33 A.R.
+Myers, "The Character of Richard III," History Today, Aug.
+1954, p.
+517.

-(c) Commynes, who can't make up his mind whether it was Richard or Buckingham.
-37
+34 Kendall, pp. 460-467.
+The following arguments are largely based on his work.

-(d) The Divisie Chronicle, which likewise mentions both Richard and Buckingham.
-38
+AMERICAN BR3.NC Contemporary testimony:

-(e) Vergil, depending on how one reads between the lines. "...the multitude said that the duke did the less dissuade King Richard from usurping the kingdom, by means of so many mischievous deeds, upon that intent that he afterward, being hated both of God and man, might be expelled from the same, and so himself be called by the commons to that dignity, whereunto he aspired by all means possible...."39
+- (a) MS Ashmole 1448, which says that Richard killed the Princes, having taken "counsel with the Duke of Buckingham."35 - (b) The chronicler Jean Molinet, who says that "on the day that Edward's sons were assassinated, there came to the Tower of London the Duke of Buckingham, who was believed, mistakenly, to have murdered the children in order to forward his pretensions to the crown."36 - (c) Commynes, who can't make up his mind whether it was Richard or Buckingham.37 - (d) The Divisie Chronicle, which likewise mentions both Richard and Buckingham.38 - (e) Vergil, depending on how one reads between the lines. "...the multitude said that the duke did the less dissuade King Richard from usurping the kingdom, by means of so many mischievous deeds, upon that intent that he afterward, being hated both of God and man, might be expelled from the same, and so himself be called by the commons to that dignity, whereunto he aspired by all means possible..."39 - (f) An entry for 1482-83 (the mayoral year ending 28 October) in a London commonplace book: "this yer King Edward the vth...and Richard duke of Yourke hys brother...wer put to deyth in the Towur of London be the vise of the duke of Buckingham."40 Although the present document is a copy, there is some evidence to suggest that the original annals were written contemporaneously, or nearly so.
+R.F.
+Green points out that the word "vise" could mean "advice" in our sense of the word, but could also mean, in the phrase "bi his avis," either "in compliance with his orders" or "under his direction."41 Thus the exact nature of Buckingham's alleged role remains elusive.

-The question that these sources raise is whether we might be dealing with two instigators rather than with one: the one who actually ordered the murders to be done (Richard), and the one who talked him into taking this action (Buckingham).
+The question that these sources raise is whether we might be dealing with two instigators rather than one: the one who actually ordered the murders to be done (Richard), and the one who talked him into taking this action (Buckingham).
 I shall return to this possibility.

-(4) The motive of ambition, mentioned in some of the above testimonies.
-If Buckingham wanted to play at being kingmaker, or even become the king himself, the murder of the Princes, if it could be blamed on Richard, would strengthen his cause and win over the existing Woodville conspiracy to free the Princes to his own ends. (a) The original legitimation of Henry Tudor's Beaufort ancestors did not have the "except the crown" clause, which was added at some time after 1397, probably in the reign of Henry IV.
+- 4. The motive of ambition, mentioned in some of the above testimonies.
+If Buckingham wanted to play at being kingmaker, or even become the king himself, the murder of the Princes, if it could be blamed on Richard, would strengthen his cause and win over the existing Woodville conspiracy to free the Princes to his own ends. - (a) The original legitimation of Henry Tudor's Beaufort ancestors did not have the "except the crown" clause, which was added at some time after 1397, probably in the reign of Henry IV.
 This addition had no legal force.
-However, by 1485, it seems to have been the version that was generally known.40 It is argued that Buckingham, who was also descended from the Beauforts, knew that the original patent conferred unqualified legitimacy and that the later addition was legally invalid.
-Buckingham's son, executed in 1521 by Henry VIII, claimed during his trial to have possessed a copy of the original.
-This would have given Buckingham a double claim to the throne: Through the Beauforts and-with no question about legitimacy-from Thomas of Woodstock.
-Unfortunately, Henry's Beaufort claim preceded Buckingham's.
+By 1485, however, it seems to have been the version that was generally known.42 It is argued that Buckingham, who was also descended from